-In addition to the standard Speechcraft course, developed by Toastmasters International, and presented by Toastmasters clubs around New Zealand and the world.
-The Speechcraft Club structures its courses to offer graduates of the Speechcraft course further "Post Graduate" opportunities in public speaking, leadership and confidence development.
+In addition to the Speechcraft course, based on that developed by Toastmasters International, the Speechcraft Club structures its courses to offer graduates of the Speechcraft course further "Post Graduate" opportunities in public speaking, leadership and confidence development.

 Details of the Speechcraft course and Post Graduate speech & leadership opportunities are outlined below.

-Speechcraft helps you to speak more effectively at work and at home.
-On the job, you will be able to communicate more productively with your employer, associates, subordinates, and customers.
+Speechcraft helps you to speek more effectively at work and at home.
+On the job, you will be able to communicate more productively with your employer, associates, subordinates and customers.
 And your conversation at home with the family will be more fun and rewarding.
 You will be more successful in your community activities, too.